COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== World Theme

 Although a theme has not been decided, we wanted to implement a cyberpunk or synthwave world.
 Cyberpunk is a genre of science fiction that focuses on a combination of high technology and low quality of living, for example cyborgs and artificial intelligence, juxtaposed with societal decay @cyberpunk.
-Synthwave, on the other hand, is a genre of music, that often draws inspiration from graphics seen in the 1980's, such as neon, wireframes, video cassettes and more as part of a visual aesthetic @synthwave.
+Synthwave, on the other hand, is a genre of music that often draws inspiration from graphics seen in the 1980s, such as neon, wireframes, video cassettes and more as part of a visual aesthetic @synthwave.

 #figure(
   image("Images/synthwave.png", width: 70%),